Search

 Convolutional Neural Network (CNN)

-CNN Architecture and Layers
+CNN Architecture

-The basic unit of a CNN framework is known as a neuron.
+The basic unit of a CNN framework is a neuron.
 The concept of neurons is based on human neurons, where synapses occur due to neuron activation.
 These are statistical functions that calculate the weighted average of inputs and apply an activation function to the result generated.
 Layers are a cluster of neurons, with each layer having a particular function.

 Concept of a neural network